raaftech/elasticsearch/README.md

 Specifically, Red Hat's "OpenJDK Life Cycle and Support Policy" document mentions: *"Q: Do the lifecycle dates apply to the OpenJDK images available in OpenShift?
 A: Yes.
 The lifecycle for OpenJDK 8 applies the the container image available in the Red Hat Container Catalog, and the OpenJDK 11 lifecycle will apply when it is released."*

 Alright, without further ado, let's get that standalone Docker image up + running!
-First off, you should `git clone` this repository somewhere, start your command shell of choice and `cd` in there.
+First off, you should `git clone` this repository somewhere, start your command shell of choice and `cd` into the cloned repository's directory.
 Run the following:

  * `docker build -t someorg/elasticsearch .`
  * `docker run -d -p 9200:9200 -p 9300:9300 --rm --name es someorg/elasticsearch`